stephenbunch/programming-tutorial/strategy.md

 1. **Identify** - Ability to recognize the elements (fundamentals) of the discipline.
 2. **Hack** - Understand cause and effect.
 Tweak components to change behavior by adding, removing, and replacing elements.
 3. **Synthesis** - Put elements together to create new components.
 4. **Create** - Create new elements.
-Build new theories of understanding.
+Develop new theories of understanding.

 ## Programming
 1. **Identify** - Learn about values, variables, conditional statements, loops, functions, and procedures.
 Be able to identify them in a program.